-1. Where am I ? \rightarrow Self-Localization Task
+(a) Where am I $? \rightarrow$ Self-Localization Task

-Depending on the desired mission to be executed, the robot searches for the corresponding set of models in its environment to be localized wrt. them (table, door, light switch, corner,).
-After detecting the items in the field of view of the robot's camera, and choosing the nearest one to the object to manipulate (\mathscr{F}e) , the robot calculates, using the MBT technique, its position/orientation wrt. the item in form of a homogeneous transformation matrix $\binom{n}{M_e}$.
+Depending on the desired mission to be executed, the robot searches for the corresponding set of models in its environment to be localized with respect to them (such as table, door, light switch, corner, ...).

+After detecting the items in the field of view of the robot's camera, and choosing the nearest one to the object to manipulate (\mathscr{F}e), the robot calculates, using the MBT technique, its position/orientation with respect to the item in form of a homogeneous transformation matrix (${}^{n}\mathbf{M}{e}$).

-2. What must I do and How to do it ? \rightarrow Task Scheduler
+(b) What must I do and How to do it ? \rightarrow Task Scheduler

-The desired scenario is interpreted to the robot's language and decomposed into elementary tasks [18]:
+The desired scenario is interpreted to the robot's language and decomposed into elementary tasks by the task scheduler [18].
+In case of the presented scenario, the following tasks are considered: